Consulate General of the United States, Chennai: Functions

 The Chennai Consulate is one of America's biggest adjudication posts in the world and the number one globally in processing employment-based visas.
 It is ranked among the top globally in issuing 'L' and 'H' category visas for workers and professionals and is ranked eighth globally in terms of all category of visas being issued, along with the ones in Mumbai and New Delhi coming within the top 10 globally in the volume of visas.
 The number of visa applications processed at the Consulate increased threefold between 1998 and 2008.
 In 1998, almost 79,000 people applied for visas at the Consulate, which increased to 237,306 applications in 2007.
 The Chennai Consulate issued 142,565 non-immigrant visas in 2010 — the most among Mission India's five consular sections, up from 7,500 non-immigrant visa applications in 1992.
 The Consulate conducts an average of 1,200 to 1,400 interviews every day, which has gone up to 1,800 in a day, with an average refusal rate of 20 percent.
 In 2017, the Consulate General adjudicated more than 305,000 visa applications.

 With more than 300 employees, the Chennai Consulate processes 900 applications a day of which around 500 to 600 are 'B1' and 'B2' visas for temporary stay in the United States.
 Over 20,000 people visit the Chennai Consulate every month to obtain services ranging from visits to the American Library to visa services.

 Till 2005, the fraud prevention unit (FPU) of the Chennai Consulate General was home base for the India country coordinator for consular fraud-prevention programs, a position later transferred to the embassy in New Delhi.
 The Chennai Consulate General's quarterly India Fraud Bulletin has been reviewed by the Department of State.

 The community liaison office at the Chennai Consulate General publishes a newsletter Chennai Masala.

 Staff

+The Consulate General is headed by the Consul General, who directs its activities for a tenure of three years.
 As of 2005, there were 20 foreign service officers in the Chennai Consulate General, up from five officers in 1999.
 Despite this increase in staff, the Chennai Consulate General cannot cope with the NIV demand due to heavy workload.